 - Most Important Information First

 Of course, you want to grab the reader's attention as they quickly gloss over your qualifications.
 This may seem intuitive, but as people create them, they often forget to write smarter.
-Do not blindly follow a template or guide as you build your resume!
+Do not indiscriminately follow a template or guide as you build your resume!
 Tailor it, to your strengths and especially to your weaknesses.

 Regardless of what stage of your career you are currently in, there is always something that you can illuminate.
 If you are a recent graduate with minimal experience, focus on your course work or internships.
 If you are more advanced in your career, then obviously you would be able to focus on your vast experience and education.

 - Be Descriptive

 Will you simply list jobs or responsibilities that you had?
 Make sure that you describe any particularly complicated tasks or specialized training that you have acquired during your time working in the field.

 As you embellish your resume with fleshed-out descriptions, people will take notice and may wish to review your qualifications more thoroughly.
 These additional methods that you may employ can grab the reader's attention.

 - Keep Things Simple

 Instead of going with an edgy or flashy design for your resume, keep the design simple and clean.
 Sometimes the one that gets noticed most is the easiest one to read.
 Choose clean fonts, and make sure that there is plenty of white space throughout your page.